Main Information from UK Heritage Seed Library Database June 2016 - Website Here

 See also William Woys Weaver’s Heirloom Vegetable Gardening, page 125

-Article on Violet or Purple Carrot - history, description, flavour, cultivation (likes wet, heavy soil), bolts easily but beautiful flowers, recipe.
+Article on Violet or Purple Carrot - history, description, flavour, cultivation (likes wet, heavy soil), bolts easily but beautiful flowers.

 Carrot - London Market